Ivelate/WebEng2014/labs/p2restclient-ws/README.md

-# ToDo filter Server
+# ToDo REST client
-This project contains a server that shows and filters existing ToDos stored in a file depending on the user input.
+This project contains a Java Servlet REST client wich uses Unirest library to perform HTTP communication with the server, located at port 8081.

 Deploy your code to a [Jetty](http://www.eclipse.org/jetty/) server with ```gradle jettyEclipseRun```.
-Then, open the static HTML document served at [http://localhost:8080/](http://localhost:8080/) which sends requests to the servlet at [http://localhost:8080/hi](http://localhost:8080/hi).
+Then, open the webpage at [http://localhost:8080/](http://localhost:8080/)